ShadowoftheRedFox/Kyrazail-Adventure-Dev/readme.md

 in the game, press **P** to open the pause menu and select the **Help** section.
 If you are still stuck, ask for help on Discord.

-Credits
+#Credits
 =======

 You can check our credits [here](./App/credits.html).
 It contains the Kyrazail Adventure team, the testers, and all external link needed that the game use.

-Contact us
+#Contact us
 ==========

 You can contact us on ****kyra.devs\@gmail.com**** or on our [Discord server](https://discord.gg/5mF5AHnRCr).

 ------------------------------------------------------------------------

-Customizing parameters
+#Customizing parameters
 ======================

 **Please be aware that you can change the key bind in game, as well as most of those parameters, so prevent editing this file directly!**

+If by any reasons, you need to edit it, please just copy paste the code below.

 In *`App -> src -> config`*, there is a file called [config.main.js](./App/src/config/config.main.js).
 The default file looks like this: